 Please see the following concerns and facts about the Circular Head Aquatic Leisure Centre.
 Council selected the Smithton CBD for a new Circular Head Aquatic Leisure Centre at its meeting on July 19, 2012.

-A quarterly newsletter is also being produced to help keep the community informed about the progress of the centre, which is available below.
-You can subscribe to the newsletter by emailing email@example.com
+A quarterly newsletter was also being produced to help keep the community informed about the progress of the centre, which is available below.

 CONCERN: The Circular Head Aquatic Leisure Centre will have major effects on parking and traffic flows in the CBD.